Welcome!

 Step 3

 Make sure the entire foot is on the ground.
 (If your heels come up, elevate the heels slightly.
-You may use a weight or book, etc).
+You may use a weight or a book, etc.

 Step 4